The detection of high X-ray polarization from an accretion disc corona source and its modelling via Monte Carlo radiation transfer simulation: Introduction

 \section{Introduction}

 Determining the geometry of accretion flows in low-mass X-ray binaries (LMXBs) is challenging when relying on spectroscopy and timing alone, because multiple different configurations can reproduce similar spectra and variability.
-Instead, X-ray polarimetry directly probes geometry as it is imprinted by departures from spherical symmetry: the polarization degree (PD) and polarization angle (PA) carry the history of how the emitted radiation is scattered and reprocessed in non-spherical media \citep{Chandrasekhar1960}.
+Instead, X-ray polarimetry directly probes geometry as it is imprinted by departures from spherical symmetry.
+The polarization degree (PD) and polarization angle (PA) carry the history of how the emitted radiation is scattered and reprocessed in non-spherical media \citep{Chandrasekhar1960}.
 With the Imaging X-ray Polarimetry Explorer ({\ixpe}), energy-resolved polarimetry of Galactic compact objects has become feasible, enabling geometric tests of models that are otherwise degenerate \citep{Weisskopf2022}.
 Early {\ixpe} observations of "typical" weakly magnetized neutron-star LMXBs reported low PDs ($\sim 1-2\%$), consistent with a largely direct view of the central emitter and only modest scattering (see e.g. the review by \citealt{Ursini2024}).

 Accretion-disc–corona (ADC) systems provide a contrasting, scattering-dominated regime.
 These are systems viewed at such high inclination that the vertically extended outer disc obscures the central engine.
 The observed continuum is produced predominantly by electron scattering and reprocessing in a photoionized medium above the outer disc, plausibly an equatorial thermal–radiative wind \citep{White1982b, Jimenez-Garate2002, Kallman2003, Church2005, Ponti2012, Tomaru2023b}.
-Such a configuration naturally predicts substantially higher PD than in direct-view systems, along with a diagnostic energy dependence that reflects the relative weighting of disc-like versus more isotropic illumination components \citep{Tomaru2024}.
+Such a scattering-dominated configuration naturally predicts substantially higher PD than in direct-view systems, along with a diagnostic energy dependence caused by the relative weighting of disc-like versus more isotropic illumination components \citep{Tomaru2024}.